adaltas/node-ssh2-exec/README.md

 Usage
 -----

-Requiring the module export a single function expecting 1, 2 or 3 arguments.
-The function signature is `exec([command], options, [callback])`.
+Requiring the module export a single function.
+Its signature is:

+`exec(sshOrNull, command, [options], [callback])`

+Or

+`exec(options, [callback])`

-Like in the native NodeJS API, the callback is not required in case you with to work with the returned child stream.
-The command argument is also facultative since it could be provided under the "cmd" property of the options object.
+Like in the native NodeJS API, the callback is not required in case you wish to work with the returned child stream.
+The "sshOrNull" and "command" arguments are also facultative because they could be provided respectively as the "ssh" and "cmd" property of the options object.

 Valid `options` properties are: